 With annual wildfire seasons worsening and COVID-19 raising general air quality awareness, more people than ever are now looking to protect themselves from breathing unhealthy air and avoid harmful smoke exposure.
 However, not all air quality reporting is the same.
 This can become particularly evident during wildfire season.
 Here we explore the differences between air quality data providers in detail and explain how to choose the right wildfire smoke map for your needs.

-Air Quality Accuracy During a Wildfire Can Mean Life or Death
+Reliable Wildfire Smoke Maps Can Mean Life or Death During a Wildfire

-Why are there Differences in the Reporting of Different Air Quality Providers?
+Why are there Differences in Wildfire Smoke Maps & Reports of Different Air Quality Providers?

-Sources of air quality information worldwide are growing but many providers still rely heavily on the information provided by government monitoring stations.
+Sources of air quality information worldwide are growing, but many providers still rely heavily on the information provided solely by government monitoring stations.
 As a result, wildfires pose significant air quality reporting challenges for many of these providers, which can lead to inequality and inaccuracy in the real-time data provided.

 Challenge 1: Stations are Far Apart

-Government sensors are extremely accurate at their precise location but there can be huge distances between the location of the stations, affecting the reliability of air quality information when no station is available.
+Government sensors are extremely accurate at their precise location, but there can be huge distances between the location of the stations, affecting the reliability of real-time air quality information when no station is available.

 Challenge 2: Delayed Information

-The main purpose of a lot of government collected information is to inform regulatory planning and understand trends over time - when it comes to air quality, this means they usually report information as averages over time, rather than live air quality information.
+The main purpose of a lot of governmental air quality information is to inform regulatory planning and understand trends over time.
+This means air quality is frequently reported as averages over time, rather than live air quality information.

-The information provided by government station sensors is extremely reliable and accurate for their original purpose, they were not ever actually intended for real-time decision-making.
+Importantly, the information provided by government station sensors is extremely reliable and accurate for their original purpose; however, the information is often not intended for real-time decision-making.